codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

         :returns:    \CodeIgniter\Database\Forge instance (method chaining)
         :rtype:    \CodeIgniter\Database\Forge

                 Adds a field to the set that will be used to create a table.
-Usage:  See `Adding fields`_.
+Usage:  See `Adding Fields`_.

     .. php:method:: addForeignKey($fieldName, $tableName, $tableField[, $onUpdate = '', $onDelete = ''])